cpontet/WeatherServerlessForecast/README.md

 * Wait for the deployment to be over
 * Navigate to your Azure Static Web App
 * Open the *Functions* tab
+  * Select the `#1 - Cosmosdbbindings` environment in the drop-down list
   * You should see your functions there
 * Open the *Configuration* tab
-* Select the `Staging` environment in the drop down list
+    * Select the `#1 - Cosmosdbbindings` environment in the drop-down list
-* Add your connection string
+    * Add your connection string as
 * Go to the *Environements* tab
 * Browse the *Staging* environment